maban/styleguides/_resourcetool/potion.md

 title: Potion
 link: http://www.getpotion.com
 image: potion.jpg
-tags:
- - frontend
- - patterns
- - sass
- - angularjs
+language: Sass, AngularJS
 ---

-Potion is built it on top of SASS and utilizes AngularJS at the core for routing, creating custom DOM elements and more.
+Potion is built it on top of Sass and utilizes AngularJS at the core for routing, creating custom DOM elements and more.